 \section{Introduction}

-\begin{sloppypar} Enterprise applications of blockchain technology are gaining popularity because the technology makes it possible to create and implement business processes involving many parties with little mutual trust, among other benefits~\cite{Weber.etal/BPM2016:UntrustedBusinessProcessMonitoringandExecutionUsingBlockchain,Stiehle22SLR}.
-Standard blockchains derive this capability, i.e., enabling cooperation between mutually untrusting parties, through transparency: relevant data is made available to all participants of a blockchain network, and hence can be verified by anyone, which in turn removes the need for trust~\cite{Xu.etal/2019:ArchitectureforBlockchainApplications}.
+\begin{sloppypar} Enterprise applications of blockchain technology are gaining popularity because it enables the design and implementation of business processes involving many parties with little mutual trust, among other benefits~\cite{Weber.etal/BPM2016:UntrustedBusinessProcessMonitoringandExecutionUsingBlockchain,Stiehle22SLR}.
+Standard blockchains yield the capability of enabling cooperation between potentially untrusting actors through transparency: relevant data is made available to all participants of a blockchain network, and hence can be verified by anyone, thereby removing the need for trust~\cite{Xu.etal/2019:ArchitectureforBlockchainApplications}.
 In combination with the high-integrity permanence of data and non-repudiability of transactions offered by the technology, blockchains can be used to realize trustworthy protocols. \end{sloppypar}

-However, in multi-party business settings where the parties have low levels of mutual trust, they typically have a strong need to keep certain data hidden from some of the business parties, and even more so from most other participants of a blockchain network.
-In fact, fulfilling the respective security and privacy requirements is a key obstacle when it comes to the adoption and implementation of blockchain technology in general~\cite{Privacy1,Privacy2}.
+However, in multi-party business settings with scarce mutual trust, the involved parties typically have a strong need to keep certain data hidden from some of the business partners, and even more so from most other participants in a blockchain network.
+In fact, fulfilling security and privacy requirements is a key obstacle when it comes to the adoption and implementation of blockchain technology in general~\cite{Privacy1,Privacy2}.
 Corradini et al.~\cite{Corradini.etal/ACMTMIS2022:EngineeringChoreographyBlockchain} confirm the importance of security and privacy considerations for the specific case of process execution on blockchain.